-Point University provides computer-based testing for the ACT Compass program, the College-Level Examination Program (CLEP) and the DSST (formerly DANTES Subject Standardized Tests, now by Prometrics).
-Students interested in making an appointment for testing may do so by contacting the testing site administrator at 678-593-3118.
-If the appointment time for testing cannot be met, the student is requested to call and reschedule so the time slot may be given to another person.
+Point provides students the opportunity to take the College-Level Examination Program (CLEP) and the DSST (formerly DANTES Subject Standardized Tests, now by Prometrics) exams, with which the student may earn college-level academic credits.
+Students interested in making arrangements for CLEP and/or DSST testing may do so by contacting the testing site administrator at 678-593-3118.
+The registration cost for both the CLEP and DSST exams is paid by the student:

-The registration cost for both the CLEP and DSST exams is \$80.00 per exam.
-A CLEP test must be paid for online at https://clepportal.collegeboard.org/myaccount prior to the day of the exam.
-CLEP students are required to print the registration ticket from the website.
-They must present a registration ticket and two types of photo ID upon arrival at the testing site.
-DSST students may pay for the test only by debit/credit card at the testing center on the day of the exam.
-Two types of photo ID are required.
-A processing fee of \$20.00 for all non-Point University students is payable only by debit/credit card on the day of the exam.
+- A CLEP test must be paid for online at https://clepportal.collegeboard.org/myaccount prior to the day of the exam.
+The student is required to print the registration ticket from the CLEP website and present the registration ticket and two types of photo ID upon arrival at the Point testing center. - DSST students may pay for the test only by debit/credit card at the Point testing center on the day of the exam.
+Two types of photo ID are required. - An additional processing fee of \$20.00 for all non-Point University applicants/students is payable only by debit/credit card at the Point testing center on the day of the exam.

 Students with documented disabilities must submit that documentation, along with a request for auxiliary aid or services, to the director of the testing center.